daywiss/provable/README.md

   //the next raw sha256 hash in the series.
 Update hash index and throws if no more hashes found. var hash = engine.next()

-  //optionally provide a client seed, completely optional, but in some cases where
-  //clients want more reassurance that the outcomes are fair, they can choose
-  //their own seed which will scramble the hashes in a way unpredictable to the
-  //server, but still deterministically to be able to verify the series. var hash = engine.next('a specific client seed')
 ```

 ##engine.peek(index)